zamon/bastille-rest-api/README.md

 - go build -o build/server (or any name you like)

 # how to use:
-- upload binary to your home in FreeBSD machine. then edit .env:
+- upload binary to your home in FreeBSD machine. then change .env.example to .env:
     - default app port is 8000
-    - Whitelist is used for ignoring request from other IP, set ip whitelist using your client machine ip and if you have multiple IP, separate with commas without space, for example IP_WHITELIST=1.1.1.1,2.2.2.2 etc.
+    - Whitelist is used for ignoring request from other machine, set IP address whitelist using your client machine IP and if you have multiple IP, separate with commas without space, for example IP_WHITELIST=1.1.1.1,2.2.2.2 etc.